renovatebot/renovate/docs/development/creating-editing-renovate-presets.md

 Rules:

-1. Only group dependencies together that must be updated together
+1. Only group dependencies that _must_ be updated together

 #### Replacement presets